Abdul-aziz9/first_rep/README.md

 testing to see the use of branching
  ## writing a program
  on if statements
- ## writimg a program
+## Useed a module
- to fimd the largest number
+used a module to write a program to find the maximum number